The Legend of the Underground

 and Giselle Bailey.
-John Legend serves as an executive producer under his Get Lifted Film Company banner.
-It follows several non-conformist youth in Nigeria as they fight rampant discrimination either to stay or flee to live elsewhere.
+John Legend served as an executive producer under his Get Lifted Film Company banner.
+It follows several LGBTQ+ and gender non-conforming youth in Nigeria as they deal with discrimination and make decisions about their lives.

 The film had its world premiere at the Tribeca Film Festival on June 10, 2021.
 It was released on June 29, 2021, by HBO.

 Synopsis

 Several non-conformist youth in Nigeria fight rampant discrimination as they decide whether to stay or flee to live elsewhere in another country.
-They spark a cultural revolution that challenges the ideals of gender, conformity and civil rights in Nigeria.
+They challenge the ideals of gender, conformity and civil rights in Nigeria.

 Release

 The film had its world premiere at the Tribeca Film Festival on June 10, 2021.
 It was released on June 29, 2021.

 Critical reception

 The Legend of the Underground holds a 100% approval rating on review aggregator website Rotten Tomatoes, based on 8 reviews, with a weighted average of 7.90/10.
+Reviewers included the New York Times, Vogue, and the Washington Blade.